sameerahmed99/cgame/README.md

 ## Software rendered 3D game engine written in C99
 Purely software rendered, no graphics APIs and no external dependencies.

-This project is currently in very early development, currently working on font rendering.
-Check out the ``font`` branch to see how that's progressing.
+This project is in very early development, currently working on improving the rendering performance.

 ## Images

 ![alt text](./assets/github-images/3d-scene-textured.png "textured pistol 3d model")